 This means that questions from the Professional and Social Responsibility area will now be spread out in each knowledge area and process group.

 PMI’s Code of Ethics and Professional Conduct should therefore be viewed as now integrated into the day-to-day role of a project manager, emphasizing its importance in each phase of the project lifecycle.

-From now onwards, the PMP Exam Question Distribution will now be revised as a result of this change.
+From now onward, the PMP Exam Question Distribution will now be revised as a result of this change.
 The new exam distribution is given below:

 Domain % of Questions